perforce/setup-p4-example-build-template/README.md

 In a demo there is a quick and easy way to enable a 4th option.
 Open src/index.vue and uncomment the div on line 31.
 Commit and push this change to the main branch.
 This will trigger the workflow and publish a new version of the front end to Github Pages.

+---
+**NOTE**

+After the pipeline finishes it takes about a minute for GitHub Pages to "see" the changes.

+---

 ## Source